odoo/odoo/doc/reference/guidelines.rst

 For *data*, split them by purpose : demo or data.
 The filename will be the main_model name, suffixed by *_demo.xml* or *_data.xml*.

 For *controllers*, the only file should be named *main.py*.
 Otherwise, if you need to inherit an existing controller from another module, its name will be *<module_name>.py*.
-Unlike *models*, each controller should be contained in a separated file.
+Unlike *models*, each controller class should be contained in a separated file.

 For *static files*, since the resources can be used in different contexts (frontend, backend, both), they will be included in only one bundle.
 So, CSS/Less, JavaScript and XML files should be suffixed with the name of the bundle type. i.e.: *im_chat_common.css*, *im_chat_common.js* for 'assets_common' bundle, and *im_chat_backend.css*, *im_chat_backend.js* for 'assets_backend' bundle.
-For modules having only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
+If the module owns only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
-Don't link data (image, libraries) outside Odoo: don't use an URL to an image but copy it in our codebase instead.
+Don't link data (image, libraries) outside Odoo: do not use an URL to an image but copy it in our codebase instead.

-For *data*, split them by purpose: data or demo.
+Regarding *data*, split them by purpose: data or demo.
 The filename will be the *main_model* name, suffixed by *_data.xml* or *_demo.xml*.

-For *wizards*, the naming convention is :
+Regarding *wizards*, naming convention is :

 - :file:`{<main_transient>}.py`
 - :file:`{<main_transient>}_views.xml`